lmfit/lmfit-py/doc/builtin_models.rst

 :class:`~lmfit.model.Model` can have a ``prefix`` attribute (normally set to a blank string) that will be put at the beginning of each parameter name.
-To illustrate, we fit one of the classic datasets from the `NIST StRD`_ suite involving a decaying exponential and two gaussians.
+To illustrate, we fit one of the classic datasets from the `NIST StRD`_ suite involving a decaying exponential and two Gaussians.

 .. jupyter-execute:: ../examples/doc_builtinmodels_nistgauss.py
     :hide-output: